NetOpsCommunity/imc-scripts/adapters/ICC/Juniper networks/README.txt

-This adapter is very closely based upon the version published with IMC 7.0 patch 1 (E0102L03)
+This adapter is very closely based upon the version published with IMC 7.0 (E0202)

 You should install this version of IMC before installing these files.
 Only changed files are distributed - all others are left as original.